Codecademy/docs/content/plotly/concepts/graph-objects/terms/scatterpolar/scatterpolar.md

   - 'paths/computer-science'
 ---

-The **`.Scatterpolar()`** function in Plotly is used to create scatter plots on polar axes.
-Scatter plots are used to visualize data points in a two-dimensional space, and polar axes are circular axes that are often used to represent periodic data.
+The **`.Scatterpolar()`** function in Plotly creates scatter plots on polar axes.
+Scatter plots are used to visualize data points in a two-dimensional space, and polar axes are circular axes often used to represent periodic data.

 ## Syntax